 The Faculty of Liberal Arts & Professional Studies' Committee on Student Academic Petitions will consider student petitions that request a waiver from the Faculty's or Department's rules and regulations.
+More information regarding petitions is available on the Faculty's website at

-8. Sessional Dates, Fall/Winter 2014-15
+8. Sessional Dates, Fall/Winter 2015-16